 Friday night, May 8th, 2015 at 6:00.

-Tickets are $5 each and can be purchased from any HEES member.
+Tickets are $5 each and can be purchased from any HEES member or at the door.

 welcome to the Home Educators of the Eastern Shore home page.
 We are a group of families whose foundations are in Jesus Christ.
 We endeavor to teach our children at home because we believe that is what we are called to do and because we believe it is the best place for our children.
 We gather together to enrich the education experience, to build relationships, to support one another, to encourage each other, and to provide our children with a variety of additional experiences that would otherwise not be open to us individually.
 Our goal is to walk side by side with each other through this home schooling journey and we welcome anyone of all faiths and beliefs, religious and secular, who is likeminded, to join us.